 - Cytokine cargo profiling

-Unfortunately, many marketed products—especially in unregulated jurisdictions—do not undergo this level of scrutiny and even well-meaning practitioners may not truly understand the formulations that are seeping into the grey market.
-Some may contain cellular debris, pro-inflammatory contents, or non-human contaminants or mislabeled sources.
+Many marketed products — especially in unregulated jurisdictions — don’t undergo this level of scrutiny.
+Even well-meaning practitioners may not understand the formulations entering the grey market.
+Some may contain cellular debris, pro-inflammatory contents, non-human contaminants, or mislabeled sources.

 Risk Factors, Testing, and Clinical Caution

-There is also no universal screening standard to determine if a recipient is a good candidate for research studies involving biologic products.
-While anecdotal reports and early research suggest anti-inflammatory effects in some contexts, the patient’s internal terrain matters.
+There’s no universal screening standard to determine whether a recipient is a good candidate for research studies involving biologic products.
+The patient’s internal terrain matters.

 - Personal or family history of cancer